 The Challenge of Monitoring SAP

 SAP is a prime example of a difficult application to monitor.
-While it does have the option of a web based front end, most on-site deployments primarily use the SAP GUI front end.
-In this case, a browser isn’t used by the end user, so browser and web based tools aren’t compatible.
-SAP GUI uses unique T-Codes as the basis for the tasks, modules and process that SAP runs.
-Visibility into these T-Codes can show the exact SAP functions that are being run by the end users.
-For operations teams that are trying to identify and resolve end user issues, visibility into when, what and how these transactions perform is critical.
+While it does have the option of a web-based front end, most on-site deployments primarily use the SAP GUI front end.
+In this case, a browser isn’t used by the end-user, so browser and web-based tools aren’t compatible.
+SAP GUI uses unique T-Codes as the basis for the tasks, modules and processes that SAP runs.
+Visibility into these T-Codes can show the exact SAP functions that are being run by the end-users.
+For operations teams that are trying to identify and resolve end-user issues, visibility into when what, and how these transactions perform is critical.

 To make things even more complicated, SAP isn’t an isolated application.
 Many other applications need to interact with SAP to support the business.
 Existing applications will need to request information from SAP and vice versa.
 The communication between SAP and other systems can utilize a variety of protocols…both web and non-web.

 To get a full picture of the usage, performance, and availability of SAP and the applications it interacts with requires a monitoring solution that can understand these protocols and communication methods.
 In addition to that, it needs to be able to dive into the individual servers to understand the underlying processes that are running.